Data Profiling for Assets > Introduction to data profiling

 You can determine the quality of data across sources and understand the completeness, conformity, and consistency of data in your organization with the help of data profiling.

-When you run a profile, the results include the following column statistics:
+When you run a profiling task, the results include the following column statistics:

 •Number of distinct, non-distinct, and null values